isaachinman/abroadwith-frontend/THE_KIDS.md

 Feedback from TheKids

-3) Need in-depth explanation of immersion types on search page itself

-4) Consider adding room-availability calendars on the home profile -Would need to make room availability calendars public

 6) Consider moving message to host into first step of booking process

 7) Do not show upsell step if there are no upsell options available (course search returns zero)